Relationship Problems and Unhealthy or Abusive Relationships - Halifax Psychologist

 ● Your partner is physically, verbally, emotionally, or psychological abusive

-Too often, people overlook verbal, emotional, and psychological abuse in relationships, but these forms of control can be just as damaging as
+Too often, people overlook verbal, emotional, and psychological abuse in relationships, but these forms of control can be just as damaging as physical abuse – the main difference being that the scars caused by these forms of abuse are not visible.

-physical abuse – the main difference being that the scars caused by these forms of abuse are not visible.
 Remind yourself that you deserve to be in a relationship in which you are treated with kindness, care, love, trust, and respect.
 You cannot compromise on this.
 These qualities are not optional – they are absolute requirements for a healthy relationship.

 ● Your partner is selfish or dismissive of your views

 Your partner focuses only on his / her wants and needs.
 Their primary concern is “how will this benefit me?”
 He or she must make all the decisions in the relationship and will dismiss or ignore your thoughts and feelings.
-If you often feel unimportant or minimized by your partner, this is a very good sign that you are in an unhealthy relationship.
+If you often feel unimportant or minimized by your partner, this is a very good sign that you are in an unhealthy relationship. |

 ● Your partner’s words and actions are not consistent

-If your partner says “I love you”, “You mean everything to me”, “I would do anything for you”, but his or her actions are not consistent with
+If your partner says “I love you”, “You mean everything to me”, “I would do anything for you”, but his or her actions are not consistent with these words (verbal, physical, or emotional abuse, cheating, dishonesty, disrespect, etc.), consider this a very clear sign that there needs to be serious changes in your relationship.

 ● Your partner attempts to isolate you from friends and family

-Related to the previous point of controlling behavior, a clear warning sign that you are in an unhealthy relationship is if your partner attempts to limit access to your friends, family, or other who are supportive of you (including groups you may be involved in, activities with others you enjoy, etc.).
 At the same time, he or she carefully watches everything you do and insists on being informed about almost all of your activities.
 This isolation is an attempt to limit your supportive resources, make you dependant on him or her, and prevent you from leaving an unhealthy or abusive relationship…even when you know that this is something that you must do.

 ● There is a lack of honesty and trust

 One of the sure signs of an unhealthy relationship is a lack of honesty and trust.
-Losing trust in someone may come from a major violation of
+Losing trust in someone may come from a major violation of relationship expectations (such as cheating), but more often it comes from an accumulation of half-truths, lies of omission (withholding information causing the person to believe something that is not true), and excessive secretiveness.

-relationship expectations (such as cheating), but more often it comes from an accumulation of half-truths, lies of omission (withholding information causing the person to believe something that is not true), and excessive secretiveness.
 Honesty, openness, and trust are the foundations on which every other aspect of the relationship relies on.
 If there is a lack of honesty and trust the fundamental building blocks of a healthy relationship are missing.

-If your partner says “I love you”, “You mean everything to me”, “I would do anything for you”, but his or her actions are not consistent with
+If your partner says “I love you”, “You mean everything to me”, “I would do anything for you”, but his or her actions are not consistent with these words (verbal, physical, or emotional abuse, cheating, dishonesty, disrespect, etc.), consider this a very clear sign that there needs to be serious changes in your relationship.

 ● Your partner attempts to isolate you from friends and family

-Related to the previous point of controlling behavior, a clear warning sign that you are in an unhealthy relationship is if your partner attempts to limit access to your friends, family, or other who are supportive of you (including groups you may be involved in, activities with others you enjoy, etc.).
 At the same time, he or she carefully watches everything you do and insists on being informed about almost all of your activities.
 This isolation is an attempt to limit your supportive resources, make you dependant on him or her, and prevent you from leaving an unhealthy or abusive relationship…even when you know that this is something that you must do.

 ● There is a lack of honesty and trust

 One of the sure signs of an unhealthy relationship is a lack of honesty and trust.
-Losing trust in someone may come from a major violation of
+Losing trust in someone may come from a major violation of relationship expectations (such as cheating), but more often it comes from an accumulation of half-truths, lies of omission (withholding information causing the person to believe something that is not true), and excessive secretiveness.

-relationship expectations (such as cheating), but more often it comes from an accumulation of half-truths, lies of omission (withholding information causing the person to believe something that is not true), and excessive secretiveness.
 Honesty, openness, and trust are the foundations on which every other aspect of the relationship relies on.
 If there is a lack of honesty and trust the fundamental building blocks of a healthy relationship are missing.